therealasrz/LOL-analysis/README.md

   frameborder="0"
 ></iframe>

+Only a small percentage of data is smaller than the observed value.

-After performing the permutation test, the result p-value we got is 0.798, which is larger than the 0.05 significance level, and we fail to reject the null hypothesis.
-Thus our model predicts players from two groups with the same accuracy, and our model is fair.
+After performing the permutation test, the result p-value we got is 0.798, which is larger than the 0.05 significance level.
+Consequently, we fail to reject the null hypothesis.
+This suggests that our model predicts players from both groups with statistically similar accuracy.
+Therefore, our model appears to be fair, as it does not exhibit any significant bias towards one group over the other based on the given criteria.